Recovery Time for Bunion Surgery

 Minimally Invasive Bunion Surgery Recovery Time

-Bunion surgery recovery time when using minimally invasive procedures sees most patients walk out of the procedure and return to work the next day.
-Driving is also allowed, but with the recommendation that patients don’t overdo it.
+The recovery time of minimally invasive surgery is very short.
+Most patients walk out of the procedure and return to work the next day.
+We allow patients to drive after.
+But, we also recommend that patients don’t overdo it.